Do Southern Phone Sell Mobile Broadband Plans?

 - They also sell bundled mobile phones:

-If you’d like to, you can buy your next piece of mobile phone hardware directly from Southern Phone and pay it off in instalments on your phone bill.
+If you’d like to, you can buy your next piece of mobile phone hardware directly from Southern Phone and pay it off in installments on your phone bill.
 Many will find this a convenient way of tying together your phone and plan, although you might be better off going to a dedicated phone provider for range and price.